-Today, young-earth creationist organization Answers in Genesis, led by Ken Ham, opens the Ark Encounter to the public.
+Young-earth creationist organization Answers in Genesis, led by Ken Ham, has recently opened the Ark Encounter to the public.
 The Ark Encounter features a large wooden reconstruction of Noah’s Ark, based on the Flood story in Genesis 6-9.
 Answers in Genesis believes that the early chapters of Genesis should be interpreted as historical and scientific statements, requiring that the universe was created in six days around six thousand years ago, and that a world-wide flood produced most fossils and geological features on Earth.
 While we at BioLogos affirm and share the Christian faith of young-earth creationists like Ham, we disagree with their interpretation of Genesis and their view of the scientific origins of our world.
 Answers in Genesis and Ken Ham do not speak for all evangelical Christians.

 Christianity has a tremendous legacy of encouraging scientific research, building on the belief that all of nature is God’s creation.
 Through modern science, we are becoming increasingly aware of how God has crafted the universe around us.
 Hundreds of years of research in geology, paleontology, biology, and many other fields have produced abundant evidence that the earth is billions of years old and that fossils and geological features formed through many processes over eons of time.
 Today, 99% of PhD biologists agree that plants, animals, and humans formed through evolutionary processes.